HackerspaceBielefeld/wheatley/README.md

 Current Features:
 -----------------
 * answers every subscriptions request
-* sends back every message he got to sender
+* :echo works
+* displays the title to a link

 Feautures on the row:
 ---------------------